The School of Obedience is designed to prepare dog/handler teams for AKC and CKC obedience competitions through the Utility level.

 Core courses cover the basic skills needed for a handler to engage her dog in training with energy, focus, and fun!
 These courses will help you understand how motivational training works from the first stages to when the toys and treats are gone.
 These courses will help you to understand what is the best for your dog given her unique temperament, interests, and strengths.
 If you complete the entire set of core courses, you should be able to train a dog to engage with you - even in the face of tempting distractions and alternative interests.

 - OB110: TEAM Sports Foundation: Level 1 and 2 taught by Laura Waudby

 - FE120: Performance Fundamentals taught by Deborah Jones, Judy Keller

-- OB160: Confidence Building for the Obedience and Rally Ring taught by Laura Waudby
+- OB160: Confidence Building for Obedience, Rally, and Agility taught by Laura Waudby

 - OB170: Bridging the Gap - Reducing Reinforcers, Proofing and Generalization taught by Denise Fenzi